ionic-enterprise/ionic-training-decks/src/assets/data/markdown/identity-vault-angular/other-options.md

 If you couple all of this with the Capacitor [Storage API](https://capacitorjs.com/docs/apis/storage) you can also store the user's current choices so it can be used by default for future sessions (the current session automatically keeps track of how it is configured).

-## Mutliple Vaults
+## Multiple Vaults

 In our application, we are using one vault, the `IdentityService`.
-It is possible to have mutiple vaults by creating multiple services that extend `IonicIdentityVaultUser` and pass a `VaultDescriptor` to the constructor of the base class in order to give each vault a unique ID.
+It is possible to have multiple vaults by creating multiple services that extend `IonicIdentityVaultUser` and pass a `VaultDescriptor` to the constructor of the base class in order to give each vault a unique ID.

 Here is an example: